-You might be wondering whether it is a raccoon that caused the mess or any other type of predator.
+You might be wondering whether a raccoon caused the mess or any other type of predator.

 Unlike most predators, like dogs and hawks, who usually grab their prey and run away with it without you noticing their arrival, raccoons tend to announce their presence loudly.
 They will want you to know they were there.

-When they attack and kill, they will often leave pieces of the birds lying outside the pen, the run, or around the coop.
+When they attack and kill, they often leave the birds’ pieces lying outside the pen, the run, or around the coop.

 Generally, raccoons are messy eaters and will not care about the kind of destruction they leave in their wake.
 Their attack can be unpleasant to behold.

 However, it will also make you know the kind of chicken predator you are dealing with.
-There is a path of destruction to lead you directly to the culprit in most cases.
+In most cases, there is a path of destruction to lead you directly to the culprit.

-If you find a full chicken body or a body with a few pieces removed, it could not be a raccoon attack.
+It could not be a raccoon attack if you find a full chicken body or a body with a few pieces removed.

 Predators such as weasels, skunks, and opossums usually eat the birds right where they attack them.